ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap/quickstart.md

 ### Hardware Setup

 The WisMesh TAP comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It supports Li-Ion batteries, 5&nbsp;V (e.g. from solar panel) supply, a 320x240 TFT touchscreen, and an on-screen keyboard.
+It supports Li-Ion batteries, 5 V (e.g. from solar panel) supply, a 320x240 TFT touchscreen, and an on-screen keyboard.

 WisMesh TAP also includes all GPIOs on pin headers, and an integrated GNSS location chip.